Seahawks could find out if running backs matter as the position has been hit with injuries

 That was a pick some questioned given the presence of Walker and the increasingly popular idea that productive running backs can just as often be found in later rounds.

-The Seahawks countered that with, the way they want to play offensively, they need to assure they have good depth, noting the injuries that have roiled the position the last few years.
+The Seahawks countered that with, the way they want to play offensively, they need to assure they have good depth, noting the injuries that have roiled the position the past few years.
 Chris Carson was forced to retire a year ago because of a neck issue, and Penny played just 28 games in his last four years.

-Rven for as durable as Walker was last season he also missed two games — the opener against Denver after dealing with a hernia issue in camp, and a late-season loss to Carolina with an ankle injury.
+Even for as durable as Walker was last season he also missed two games — the opener against Denver after dealing with a hernia issue in camp, and a late-season loss to Carolina with an ankle injury.

 With Walker and Charbonnet out, fourth-year player DeeJay Dallas and rookie seventh-round pick Kenny McIntosh got the snaps with the starting offense with Dallas typically the starter in the two-minute/goal-line packages.